BakaOtaku/robet_ai/readme.md

 ## **How It Works**

 ### **Step 1: Creating a Bet**
-1. Tweet a broadcast link (e.g., a YouTube stream or sports match) with your question.
+1. Send a tweet with a broadcast link (e.g., a YouTube stream or sports match) and your question.
 2. ROBET evaluates the question’s feasibility in real time.
-3. If valid, ROBET creates a **smart contract** and replies with a **Solana Blink** for user participation.
+3. If valid, ROBET creates a **CosmWasm contract** on Xion and replies with a **Xion Bet** link for user participation.

 ### **Step 2: Joining a Bet**
-1. Participants click on the Solana Blink and join the bet using **SOL tokens**.
+1. Participants click on the Xion Bet link and join the bet using gasless transactions via the **feegrant module**.
 2. Funds are held in the smart contract until the event resolves.

 ### **Step 3: Resolving the Bet**
 1. Once the event ends, ROBET retrieves relevant feeds.
 2. AI (using **ChatGPT** and **Gemini APIs**) determines the result.
-3. Winners are automatically awarded their share of the pot directly to their wallets.
+3. Winners are automatically awarded their share of the pot directly to their wallets via the feegrant module.

 ---

 ## **Technical Architecture**

 ### **Blockchain Integration**
-- **Platform**: Solana
+- **Platform**: Xion (CosmWasm Contracts)
 - **Features**:
   - Smart contract deployment for bet execution.
-  - **Solana Blink** links for seamless UX.
+  - Gasless transactions using the **feegrant module**.
-  - Fast, low-cost on-chain transactions.
+  - Transparent, fast, and low-cost on-chain transactions.
 - **Tools Used**:
-  - **Anchor Framework** for smart contract development.
+  - **CosmWasm SDK** for smart contract development.
-  - **Solana Web3.js SDK** for wallet interaction and transaction handling.
+  - **Feegrant Module** for gasless transaction support.

 ### **AI Integration**
 - **APIs Used**: